Merchants 4 min read

 • Unified multi-chain balance — Accept payments across dozens of networks, view them in a single aggregated view

-• Balance management — Transfer and rebalance across chains directly from the dashboard
+• Balance management — Top up your organization balance and track all charges directly from the dashboard

 • Agent-native access — The same data and controls available to humans are also accessible to AI agents via API (e.g., OpenClaw)

-The dashboard is in active development.
-Organization management and facilitation monitoring features described below are already live.
-Balance aggregation, on-chain transfers, and agent API access are coming soon.
+Organization management, balance aggregation and facilitation monitoring features described below are already live.
+Agent API access is coming soon.

 Guide